Terms and Conditions

-One of the goals of Housing and Food Services and Residence Life is to provide an atmosphere within the residence halls that is conducive to study and rest.
+Housing and Food Services and Residence Life strive to provide an atmosphere within the residence halls that is conducive to study and rest.
 All students should understand that the right of students to study and sleep takes precedence over the right of students to make noise.
 Quiet hours and courtesy hours have been established and posted in every residence hall.

 Courtesy hours are in effect 24 hours a day.
 At all times, a student's right to study and sleep will be respected.
 Residents and their guests should lower their voices or the volume of their equipment (music, TV, computer, musical instruments, etc.) if another building resident or a University official asks them to.